yaffalhakim1/medium-but-lite/Assignment-Nextjs-Event.md

 - Utilize CSS modules, frameworks, or style components (SCSS, styled-components).
 - Create reusable components like Table, TableRow/TableItem, Form (Add & Edit in one form), Button, footer, and Card/Item.
 - Communicate with JSON Server via REST API for frontend-backend communication.
-- Implement a mock authentication flow using JSON Server for pages based on logged-in user.
+- Implement a mock authentication flow using JSON Server Auth / google login for pages based on logged-in user.
-- Upload images to an image sharing platform and save the image URL to the JSON Server.
+- Upload images to an cloudinary and save the image URL to the JSON Server.
 - Ensure Mobile Responsive design.
 - Deploy the web application to any provider of your choice.